Po-on

-Po-on A Novel is a novel written by Francisco Sionil José, a Filipino English-language writer.
+Po-on: A Novel is a 1984 novel written by Filipino English language writer, F. Sionil José.
 This is the original title when it was first published in the Philippines in the English language.
 In the United States, it was published under the title Dusk: A Novel.
-For this novel's translation into Tagalog, the title Po-on Isang Nobela – a direct translation of Po-on A Novel - was adopted.
+It was translated by Lilia F. Antonio into Tagalog.

 Description

-Po-on A Novel is the beginning of the book -called Rosales Saga of F. Sionil José – a series of novels about Rosales, Pangasinan in the Philippines.
+Po-on is the beginning of Rosales Saga of F. Sionil José – a series of novels about Rosales, Pangasinan in the Philippines.
 The Rosales Saga has five parts, all of them individual but interrelated novels, composed namely of the following titles in terms of historical chronology: Po-on, Tree, My Brother, My Executioner, The Pretenders, and Mass.
 Among José's five-part novel series, the Rosales Saga, "Po-on" was the last to be written and published but the first in terms of story-telling chronology.

 In Po-on begins the narration of the experiences of one generation of the Salvador family (later changed to "Samson" to avoid being hunted by the Guardia Civil), through Eustaqio "Istak" Samson, a farmer who joined the fleeing Ilokanos known as the mal vivir or "agraviados".
 The peasant family reluctantly left their original hometown to escape further oppression and persecution from the colonial authorities.
 Their journey leads them to a new place at Rosales, Pangasinan, under the care of the wealthy mestizo named Don Jacinto, who despite owning large tracts of land, supports his fellow countrymen and indios in their plight.
 The novelist discusses the life and the origins of this family while embellished with the historical background of the Philippines during the late 1880s up to the early 1990s.

 Historical background

 Alive in the novel were the concepts and the events that emanated during peacetime and wartime; even the status of the poor and the affluent, of the privileged and the powerful, and of those who have privileges, freedoms, and rights.
 During Istak's time during the final days of the 1800s, when Spain lost control of the Philippines, the bliss in Istak's heart when the Philippine Republic finally achieved independence was just for a brief moment.
 Because that liberation was only short-lived: the ruling Spaniards were only replaced by a new group of strangers from a continent called the United States of America.
 This colonial transition occurred after the Spaniards were defeated by the Americans] during the Spanish–American War.
-In Po-on A Novel, José revisited these mutual chapters in both American and Philippine histories, together with the presentation of their social and psychological effects to the Philippine citizenry who had been under foreign occupiers from one time followed by another.
+In Po-on: A Novel, José revisited these mutual chapters in both American and Philippine histories, together with the presentation of their social and psychological effects to the Philippine citizenry who had been under foreign occupiers from one time followed by another.